Guide to taking your pension early and continuing to work

 If I’m phasing my retirement, how should I draw my pension?

-You will need to talk to your financial adviser about the best way to take your pension.
+You will need to talk to a financial adviser about the best way to access your pension.
+Everyone’s circumstances and needs are different, so no single route is suitable for everyone.

 As well as making financial sense, easing into retirement can be better for your health and mental wellbeing.